Surrogacy Legal Agreements

 In traditional surrogacy, a person agrees not only to carry a child for a couple but also to donate the egg needed to create the child.
 While traditional surrogacy is not illegal, the intended parents are not afforded protection under Texas law.
 Rather, as the surrogate is biologically the parent of the child, the intended parents must legally adopt the child after it is born.
 As the intended parents often do not have any rights with regard to the child until after the child is born, there is a potential the biological parent could choose to retain custody of the child, leaving the intended parents with little or no recourse.
 Thus, traditional surrogacy is not favored under Texas law due to the risk of legal complications.Meet with an Experienced Family Law Attorney in Dallas

 Gestational surrogates provide an invaluable service to people who wish to become parents but are unable to do so via typical methods.
 If you wish to engage the services of a gestational surrogate, it is in your best interest to meet with an experienced attorney to discuss your options.
 At McClure Law Group, we can craft an effective gestational surrogacy legal agreement to help you safeguard your rights.
-We have an office in Dallas, as well as a second office in Plano, Collin County, where we are available by appointment.
 We can assist parties in family law matters in Dallas, Fort Worth, Irving, Garland, McKinney, Frisco, Rockwall, and Richardson.
 We can also represent parties in cases in cities in Dallas, Denton, Collin, Tarrant, Rockwall, and Grayson Counties.
 You can contact us at 214.692.8200 or through the online form to schedule a conference.